-Risk – Public Provident Fund PPF investment is low risk because it is backed by the Government of India.ELSS funds, on the other hand, invest in equity and equity-related instruments and are exposed to market risks, which makes them a better investment option for those who are willing to risk volatility for the sake of long term gains.
+Public Provident Fund PPF investment is low risk as the Government of India backs it.
+On the other hand, ELSS funds invest in equity and equity-related instruments and are exposed to market risks, which makes them a better investment option for those who are willing to risk volatility for the sake of long term gains.

-Lock-in Period – PPF investment has a lock-in period of 15 years, with an option to make a partial withdrawal after the completion of 5 years.
+PPF investment has a lock-in period of 15 years, with an option to make a partial withdrawal after the completion of 5 years.
 Equity linked saving schemes ELSS, carries a lock-in period of only 3 years.
 But you can keep the investment for a longer duration as well.

 The funds collected in PPF are used by the Government where you can earn a fixed interest.
 Hence, there is no question of volatility.

 In both investment options, PPF and ELSS the contribution can be monthly or in a lump sum.
 In PPF, the minimum investment amount is INR 500.
 On the other hand, the maximum is INR.
 1.5 Lakhs for every financial year.
 In ELSS, you can start investing with INR 500 (SIP) and there is no upper limit of investment.